Sheaffer-triumph/BioinfoKitchen/README.md

 # Phagexlab
 The experience I accumulated in bioinformatics at Phagexlab.

-Here, I've provided some effective Linux commands that I've personally used, along with scripts I've either collaborated on or developed independently.
-I hope these tools will support your studies in bioinformatics.
+Here, I provide some effective Linux commands that I have personally used, along with scripts that I have either collaborated on or developed myself.
+I hope these can support your studies in bioinformatics.

 Short description of each document
 shell.sh : A collection of Linux commands that I've gathered that I find valuable